 Pak n Save has a great hot food section too and its chicken and chips option is very popular with locals looking for a cheap lunch.
 All the hot food items are reasonably priced too.

 It is easy to park here with a large outdoor parking lot.
 Bus numbers 2 and 5 stop on the main road, just a few minutes walk away.

-Pak n Save doesn’t offer a loyalty card anymore but all customers can benefit from a 10 cent per liter fuel discount for every $1 they spend.
+Pak n Save doesn’t offer a loyalty card anymore but all customers can get a 10 cent discount per liter of fuel for every $1 they spend on groceries.
 There’s an adjoining petrol station a few meters from the parking lot where you can use this discount and the fuel here is usually cheaper anyway.

 Pak n Save Queenstown is open every day from 7 am – 10 pm.

 I myself use Pak n Save for my large shop every week, however, without going often it’s hard to find specific items, and it’s certainly not fancy.
 They also do not have a good bakery section.
 It’s cheap and that’s why I love it!

 - Location: 64 Gorge Road, Queenstown